droemer7/localize/README.md

 _Adaptive_ MCL improves upon this algorithm by decreasing the number of particles as they converge to a small region of the state space.
 The approach utilizes the Kullback-Leibler divergence measure to determine the number of samples required to guarantee the error between the estimated distribution and the true distribution is within some specified bound.

 A key assumption in the adaptive KLD-based approach is that the estimated distribution does not completely diverge from the true distribution.
-In reality, this can and will happen: in symmetric environments (hallways of a hotel or apartment complex) or open spaces, a particle filter will eventually generate an estimate that is arbitrarily incorrect.
-To recover from this scenario, random poses are added to the distribution as the average likelihood drops and falls below a threshold.
+Given enough time though, a particle filter will generate an estimate that is arbitrarily incorrect (this occurs more often in symmetric spaces and large open areas).
+To recover from such scenarios - or any induced failure - random poses are added to the distribution as the average likelihood drops and falls below a threshold.
 </details>

 </br>